bashmish/builder-wds/README.md

 export default config;
 ```

+### Rename "rollupConfig" => "rollupFinal"

+For consistency with other similar hooks in the storybook ecosystem, including this builder's own `wdsFinal`, the rollup hook was renamed to `rollupFinal`.

 ### CLI

 `@web/dev-server-storybook` was a plugin of `@web/dev-server`, therefore you used to run storybook via `wds` CLI.